2 Weeks in Belize: The Complete Travel Guide

 Beachside relaxation is the name of the game in Placencia.
 There's also a range of water activities including fishing and sailing, day trips to the Great Blue Hole, and swimming with whale sharks if you visit in May.
 During our stay, we took a day trip out to Gladden Spit and the Silk Cayes Marine Reserve.
 It was a 45-minute boat ride (one-way), but the trip was worth it since the destination was a pristine island in the middle of the sea.
 This tiny island was straight out of a postcard and offered the very best reef snorkeling we've ever done.
 The ocean wildlife was abundant, and we saw more tropical fish, moray eels, barracudas, and turtles than we've ever seen.
 We could only imagine what a scuba diving trip would look like.

-Mountains and Mayan Ruins
+Explore Mountains and Mayan Ruins in San Ignacio

 When you're ready to dive into the mountains, head inland toward the Guatemala border.
 San Ignacio is a mountainous town located in the Cayo District of Belize.
 It's a 90-minute direct drive from Belize City, and just 10-minutes away from the Guatemala border.
 The town is pretty far from the beach and is surrounded by mountains and jungle.
 So if you venture in this far, expect to trade beaches for lakes, rivers, and waterfalls instead.